Four top executives resign at UMMS amid controversy over board member contracts

 Bachrach was vice president and chief compliance officer at UMMS, which she joined in 2010.

-She is “responsible for oversight of compliance across the system, including the development and implementation of new measures to improve the effectiveness of each hospital's regulatory compliance program,” according to the system.
+She has been “responsible for oversight of compliance across the system, including the development and implementation of new measures to improve the effectiveness of each hospital's regulatory compliance program,” according to the system.

 She was not among the executives whose compensation was detailed in recent tax filings.

-Persinger was paid more than $1 million in the year ending June 2018, according to the system’s tax filings for that year.
+Persinger was paid more than $1 million in the year ending June 2018, according to the system’s tax filings.

-She previously served for 10 years as the chief of staff to Busch, and before that as Buch’s legislative counsel.
-She also serves on the Governor’s Salary Commission, appointed to a four-year term by Senate President Thomas V. “Mike” Miller in 2017.

-Bryce was not among the executives whose compensation was detailed in recent tax filings.

-In addition to Bryce’s promotion to chief of staff, Ashworth also named her Senior Vice President of External Affairs.
-That title was previously held by Mark Wasserman, a senior vice president long influential in Maryland politics.
+In addition to Bryce’s promotion to chief of staff, Ashworth also named her senior vice president of external affairs.
+That title was previously held by Mark Wasserman, a senior vice president at UMMS long influential in Maryland politics.

 Wasserman, who was close to Pugh and worked on her campaign and transition team, is a longtime political operative in Maryland who got his start working under former Baltimore Mayor William Donald Schaefer.
 He made nearly $510,000 last year.